rameshkumart05/recommender-system-streamlit/README.md

 The project consists of four components:

-1. **Reccomender function**: This function is the heart of the app.
+1. **[Recommender function](https://github.com/4GeeksAcademy/gperdrizet-k-nearest-neighbors/blob/main/src/solution.ipynb)**: This function is the heart of the app.
 You will write it in Python.
-It takes a movie titel from the user and returns movie reccomendataions.
+It takes a movie title from the user and returns movie recommendations.
 2. **[Flask](https://flask.palletsprojects.com/en/stable/)**: Flask is a simple web application framework, it will act as the go-between to bridge the html world of the user's web-browser and our internal python functions.
 3. **[Gunicorn](https://gunicorn.org/)**: Gunicorn is the webserver that will serve the page to users and send data to our application via Flask.
 4. **[Render](https://render.com/)**: Render is the cloud hosting service we will use to actually run our application.
 This allows us to have a public URL where the application can be accessed by users.